Milan in 4 Days: everything you need to know

 The entrance to the Gam costs around 10 € and is an ideal plan to continue with the contrasts of Milan.
 After two days of seeing all the historical past of the city, in this Gallery you can see the most exclusive samples of modern art not only Italian, but international with paintings by Van Gogh, Picasso and Cezanne.

-Book a guided tour of Milan
+Book a guided tour of Milan with entrance tickets to the Duomo

 Enjoy the Pinacoteca di Brera's exhibitions

-At the exit of the Gam and to end this tour of the museums of Milan, I recommend you to close the day with the Pinacoteca, one of the jewels of the city that has some of the best pictorial samples of all Italy.
+At the exit of the Gam and to finish with this tour of the museums of Milan, I recommend you to close the day with the Pinacoteca, one of the jewels of the city that has some of the best pictorial samples of all Italy.
 Visiting the Pinacoteca di Brera is one of the essential stops in Milan.

 If you like classical art, this place will surely fascinate you as it is considered the first museum in Milan and inside there are works of the likes of Bellini, Tintoretto and Caravaggio.